spyhunter88/vi-dba/README.md

 - Query history and saved result snapshots.
 - Import and export workflows, including CSV and spreadsheet-oriented support.
 - Schema cache with background synchronization.
 - AI-assisted SQL generation with local, integrated, and cloud modes.
+This feature is currently experimental.
 - Separate desktop windows for history, settings, import, and export views.

 ## Tech Stack